STheoVaz/grey-jeff/README.md

-# Portfolio
+# Data Science & Analytics Portfolio
-This is a cumulation of the projects I have worked on when enrolled for data science and analytics bootcamp.
+This repository contains projects and visualizations created from the Data Science & Analytics program with the University of Wisconsin - Madison.
-Please view my [LinkedIn] (www.linkedin.com/in/sara-theobald-718857161)
+Please view my LinkedIn (www.linkedin.com/in/sara-theobald-718857161)